6 strategies for finding the perfect crop for your block

 Whatever you do, growing trees is a long-term investment.
 If you have the time and are dithering between a few possibilities, throw in some specimens now while you are researching.
 If some flourish while others need more TLC than you are prepared to give, it may help your decision-making.
 If not, what have you lost?

-CASE STUDY: OUR BLOCK
+CASE STUDY: Sheryn’s block

-Who: Sheryn and Steve Clothier
+Who: Sheryn Dean

 Live: Tirau, 50km south-east of Hamilton

-Steve and I purchased our block in 2006.
+My former husband and I purchased our block in 2006.
 Between us we already had three separate businesses and no desire for a fourth.
 While the temptation was there to do ‘something’ with our block that would contribute towards the mortgage, the reality was we just didn’t have any time available.

 We also decided our caretaking of this land would probably be only for 20 years or so.
 After that, we would probably want the freedom to travel without commitment or to sell our existing businesses and move on.

 So income wasn’t essential (though, of course, always preferable), available time was very limited and we had short-term goals only.
 So why had we bought land?